 One of the nice things about Indian casinos is that many of them feature private poker tables that can be reserved ahead of time.
 Using these, you’ll be able to set up a private poker tournament for you and your friends or set up high-stakes games if you and your fellow poker enthusiasts want to make things interesting.

 Another advantage that Indian casinos have over traditional card rooms is that they’re more often paired with exquisite hotels, luxurious spas, and restaurants.
 Staying at one of these casinos is a true vacation experience, and it still lets you play all the poker you like.
 The downside is that most Indian casinos feature far fewer poker tables than even the smallest card rooms.

 There are several top-tier Indian casinos that feature poker rooms and tournaments:

-California Poker Tournaments FAQ
+Poker Tournaments California FAQs

 In most cases, yes.
 Anyone who has enough money for the buy-in rates can join.
-However, some tournaments may request that you be a member of the card room or another club in order to get into certain high profile or high-prize pool tournaments.
+However, some tournaments may request that you be a member of the card room or another club in order to get into certain high-profile or high-prize pool tournaments.

 Some tournaments are certainly beginner-friendly and are flooded with general poker enthusiasts instead of experts.
 Others are the opposite.
 It all depends on the tournament in question.